Intel Confidential Containers Guide

 Create pod's yaml file

-for this setup:cat <<EOF > nginx-td-attestation.yaml apiVersion: v1 kind: Pod metadata: name: nginx-td-attestation annotations: io.katacontainers.config.hypervisor.kernel_params: "agent.guest_components_rest_api=all agent.aa_kbc_params=cc_kbc::${KBS_ADDRESS}" spec: runtimeClassName: kata-qemu-tdx initContainers: - name: init-attestation image: storytel/alpine-bash-curl:latest command: ["/bin/sh","-c"] args: - | echo starting; (curl http://127.0.0.1:8006/aa/token\?token_type\=kbs | grep -iv "get token failed" | grep -iv "error" | grep -i token && echo "ATTESTATION COMPLETED SUCCESSFULLY") || (echo "ATTESTATION FAILED" && exit 1); containers: - name: nginx image: nginx:1.27.0 ports: - containerPort: 80 EOF
+nginx-td-attestation.yamlfor this setup:apiVersion: v1 kind: Pod metadata: name: nginx-td-attestation annotations: io.containerd.cri.runtime-handler: kata-qemu-tdx io.katacontainers.config.hypervisor.kernel_params: "agent.guest_components_rest_api=all agent.aa_kbc_params=cc_kbc::${KBS_ADDRESS}" spec: runtimeClassName: kata-qemu-tdx initContainers: - name: init-attestation image: storytel/alpine-bash-curl:latest command: ["/bin/sh","-c"] args: - | echo starting; (curl http://127.0.0.1:8006/aa/token\?token_type\=kbs | grep -iv "get token failed" | grep -iv "error" | grep -i token && echo "ATTESTATION COMPLETED SUCCESSFULLY") || (echo "ATTESTATION FAILED" && exit 1); containers: - name: nginx image: nginx:1.27.4 ports: - containerPort: 80 imagePullPolicy: AlwaysCompared to the last security level, the differences in the pod configuration are:

 - The name of the pod.